emiliolehoucq/stats-modeling-in-R/exercises.md

 ## Log-Linear Regression

 30. Load the colon data set from the `survival` package.
+Run the command `?colon` to learn more about the data set.
 Subset the data set for those whose cancer recurred.
 Store this subset in `colon_subset_recurrence`.

 31. Add a new column to `colon_subset_recurrence` called `time.dichotomize` which classifies if the observed time was greater or less than the median